codefresh-io/docs.codefresh.io/_docs/integrations/codefresh-api.md

 The Codefresh CLI is also packaged in a [Docker image on its own](https://hub.docker.com/r/codefresh/cli/).
 This makes it very easy to use it from within Codefresh in a [free style step]({{ site.baseurl }}/docs/codefresh-yaml/steps/freestyle/).

-For example you can easily call pipeline B from pipeline A
+For example, you can easily call pipeline B from pipeline A
 with the following step:

 `codefresh.yml` of pipeline A